SAULT STE. MARIE MUSEUM

 “Maps are unique in the way they use space to represent place.
 They feature contours, calligraphic marks, writing, and are selective in what they choose to represent.
 Maps are powerful, able to locate, describe, demarcate and ground.
 Maps are participatory and interpretive.
 Mapping questions knowing, organizing and presenting.”

 Algoma Weavers Guild and the Sault Museum Present a 4 part Intro to Weaving Workshop with the Algoma Weavers Guild.
-Registration Required!
-Click the register now button bellow.

 October 12th